EDITOR'S NOTE: The following was the cover story in the Gameday program from Dec. 12, when the Broncos played the San Diego Chargers.

 He's not just on a winning team, he's a key figure on a defensive line with which he fit in seamlessly.
 In the process, the veteran has set an example on how to work together in all aspects of the game.

-“Just (showing) how you can get together and put work in and have a chemistry out there without really talking,” defensive tackle
+"Just (showing) how you can get together and put work in and have a chemistry out there without really talking," defensive tackle Malik Jackson said.
+"You see how watching film with somebody and talking it out can help you out in the game."

 With Vickerson's season cut short, Knighton is the most experienced defensive tackle on the active roster.
 Additionally, he has played the most snaps of the defensive tackles this year.